TheArtSite

 A text box (also referred to as an edit control) is a rectangular control where the user enters or edits text.
 It can be defined to support a single line or multiple lines of text.

-Text boxes can rendered by specifying a text
+Text boxes can rendered by specifying a text type on an

-element.
+input element.
 As with checkboxes and radio buttons, you

 should provide a corresponding label with a properly set for

-attribute, and wrap both in a container with the field-row
+attribute, and wrap both in a container with the field-row class.

-Additionally, you can make use of the field-row-stacked
+Additionally, you can make use of the field-row-stacked class

 to position your label above the input instead of beside it.